StabilityNexus/BenefactionPlatform-Ergo/README.md

    - Project owners may add more tokens to the contract at any time.

+The current client implementation only supports the creation of a new project and contributions to a project.
+The contract implementation is complete, although it may undergo corrections.

 In addition to the current functionality, a more advanced implementation could include support for other assets beyond ERG.
 For example, projects could request **GAU** or other tokens on Ergo.
 This would provide even more flexibility in terms of the types of contributions a project can receive and enable a broader range of funding options for projects and participants.

 ## Installation Steps